-When it comes to treatment, conventional medicine is using a ‘one-size-fits-all’ approach trying to treat the symptoms.
-While conventional doctors make some small attempts to address lifestyle and environmental reasons by urging you to stop drinking alcohol and smoking or by taking baths, there is little to no focus on the bigger picture.
-They completely ignore the root causes of your condition by looking at it as an affliction of a single organ, in this case, your skin.
-They assume that your condition will get worse over time, it cannot be reversed, and your only option is to treat your symptoms with medication and ointments.19 There is nothing further from the truth.
+When it comes to treatment, conventional medicine uses a ‘one-size-fits-all’ approach trying to treat the symptoms.
+While conventional doctors make some small attempts to address lifestyle and environmental causes by urging you to stop drinking alcohol and smoking, or by taking baths, there is little to no focus on the bigger picture.
+They completely ignore the root causes of your condition by looking at it as an affliction of a single organ — in this case, your skin.
+They assume that your condition will get worse over time, that it cannot be reversed, and that your only option is to treat your symptoms with medication and ointments.19 Nothing could be further from the truth.

 I want to give the power back to you.
 In my view, this power starts with knowledge and understanding your body.
 To overcome your psoriasis, first you must understand its root causes and then address them through simple diet and lifestyle changes.
 Through my experience as a functional medicine physician working with thousands of autoimmune patients similar to you, I’ve identified five key root causes that play an enormous role in the development of autoimmune diseases such as psoriasis.
 By addressing these issues, your symptoms will start to vanish and you can regain your health.

 1. Leaky Gut, Gut Infections, and Candida

 You cannot have a healthy immune system without a healthy gut.
 It is home to nearly 80% of your immune system.
 The research of Dr. Alessio Fasano has shown us that one of the main causes of autoimmune diseases is a leaky gut.
 As a result of an unhealthy diet and environmental stress, your gut environment becomes compromised and provides the perfect ground for Candida overgrowth.